 "Google Membership Rewards" is a scam presented as a prize raffle.
-The scheme claims that users should select the correct answers to the following multi-choice questions - they will win a prize worth up to 1099 USD.
+The scheme claims that, should users select the correct answers to the following multi-choice questions, they will win a prize worth up to US$1099 (USD).

-The fraudulent gift giveaway was supposedly created as a show of gratitude for users' support of Google products and services.
-It must be emphasized that "Google Membership Rewards" is in no way associated with Google LLC, and all of the information provided by it - is false.
+The fraudulent gift giveaway is supposedly a show of gratitude for users' support of Google products and services.
+Note that "Google Membership Rewards" is in no way associated with Google LLC, and all of the information provided by it is false.

-Online scams are promoted on various untrustworthy websites, which users rarely access intentionally.
-Most enter such pages via mistyped URLs, or redirects caused by intrusive advertisements or installed PUAs (Potentially Unwanted Applications).
+Online scams are promoted on various untrusted websites, which users rarely access intentionally.
+Most enter these pages via mistyped URLs, redirects caused by intrusive advertisements, and installed Potentially Unwanted Applications (PUAs).

 The fake giveaway is stated to be a "thank you" for users' continued support of Google products/services.
 The scam then makes statements that contradict its previous claims.
-It informs users that they can win the prize (worth up to 1099 USD) if they correctly answer the four following questions.
+It informs users that they can win the prize (worth up to US$1099) if they correctly answer the following four questions.

-The scheme also urges users to act immediately since the number of nonexistent prizes is limited.
-As mentioned in the introduction, "Google Membership Rewards" is fake, and it cannot be trusted.
+The scheme also urges them to act immediately, since the number of (nonexistent) prizes is limited.
+As mentioned, "Google Membership Rewards" is fake and cannot be trusted.
 By trusting this scam, users can experience a wide variety of serious problems.